 East Coast Australia is a backpacker dreamland.
 An endless coast of pristine beaches makes it the ideal journey for relaxation or adventure.

-The opportunity to discover new wildlife, rainforests, and islands is a daily treat.
-Sailing, surfing, scuba diving are all options, and you can party in some of the most famous cities in the world.
+The opportunity to discover new wildlife, rainforests and islands is a daily treat.
+Sailing, surfing, and scuba diving are all worth doing, and you can party in some of the most famous cities in the world.